juji-io/datalevin/doc/query.md

 Intuitively, we essentially build virtual tables with foreign keys behind the scene.
-This allows us to keep the flexibility of a triple store that enables simple and elegant query, while reap the benefits of faster query performance of a relational store.
+This allows us to keep the flexibility of a triple store that enables simple and elegant query, while reaping the benefits of faster query performance of a relational store.

 Unlike previous research [3] [7] [9], we build these new indices online and keep them up to date with new data during transactions.
 As far as we know, Datalevin